Resources

 O2O (Online-to-Offline)

-Online-to-Offline is a business strategy integrating online and offline channels to drive customers between digital and physical touchpoints for seamless shopping experiences.
+O2O integrates online and offline channels to drive customers between digital and physical touchpoints.

-Example: A shopper browses a product online, reserves it, and then purchases it in-store.
+Example: A shopper browses online, reserves, then purchases in-store.

 Omnichannel

-Example: A shopper adds a product to their cart on Shopify, checks it in-store, and completes purchase on Amazon—all synced.
+Example: Adding to cart on Shopify, checking in-store, and completing purchase on Amazon — all synced.

 OMS (Order Management System)

-An Order Management System (OMS) is a software solution that tracks sales, orders, inventory, and fulfillment.
-It automates and streamlines the entire order process from purchase to delivery.
+An OMS tracks sales, orders, inventory, and fulfillment, automating the entire order process from purchase to delivery.

 One Page Checkout

-One Page Checkout is a streamlined checkout process where all the necessary fields like shipping, billing, and payment are combined onto a single page to simplify and speed up a purchase.
+One Page Checkout combines all necessary fields — shipping, billing, payment — onto a single page to simplify and speed up purchase.

 Online Payment Processing